Prions of The Petrel Station

 Scientific name: Pachyptila desolata

-We encounter Antarctic Prions semi-regularly in autumn and early winter, and they are always an enjoyable species to work through when we are well offshore.
+We encounter Antarctic Prions semi-regularly in autumn and early winter, and they are always an enjoyable species to pick out when we’re offshore.
 Like most prions species, they can look very similar at first glance, but once you know what to look for, the differences start to stand out.

-Compared with Fairy Prion, Antarctic Prions usually show less black on the tail tip, a more obvious dark neck marking, stronger facial patterning, and a bill that is generally broader and a bit bigger.
+Compared with Fairy Prion, Antarctic Prions show less black on the tail tip, a more obvious defined neck tab, stronger facial patterning, and a bill that is generally broader and a bit bigger.

 Broad-billed Prion